totalnoMartina/irish-macrame/README.md

 ## User Stories

-The user stories were categorised into different priorities, from highest to lowest: "Should Have" "Must Have" "Could Have" "Might Have" "Won't Have".
-Some User Stories that have been labeled as "Could Have" are not prioritized to be implemented in this edition of this app.
+The user stories were categorized into different priorities, from highest to lowest: "Should Have" ,"Must Have", "Could Have", "Wont Have".
+User Stories that have been labeled as "Wont Have" are not prioritized to be implemented in this edition of this app but as a future feature.

 The User Stories that have been satisfied are: